ABHINAV112/Recipe-Classification/README.md

 ## Downloading the required data

-1. Download the what's cooking dataset from kaggle
+1. Download the what's cooking dataset from [kaggle](https://www.kaggle.com/c/whats-cooking)
-2. Download the glove embeddings text file from kaggle]
+2. Download the glove embeddings text file from [kaggle](https://www.kaggle.com/terenceliu4444/glove6b100dtxt#glove.6B.100d.txt).
 3. Make a folder called data, then proceed to move the train.json, the glove file and Food-Nutrition.xlsx into the data folder.

 ## Nutrient Vector Model